Construction sign with text Road Work with road in the background

 All West Communications fiber-optic conduit installation

 • All West Communications has been approved to install fiber-optic internet conduit in certain areas.
-There will be traffic impacts as they work in the areas listed below.
+Approved areas (see map below) include:

 • Note: this is not a Herriman City project.
-Any questions about All West Communications or their services should be directed to the company (contact information below)
+Any questions or concerns about All West Communications or their services should be directed to the company (contact information below)

 Impacts/expectations